github/training-kit/downloads/github-git-cheat-sheet.md

 Records file snapshots permanently in version history

 ## Group changes
-Names a series of commits and combine completed efforts
+Name a series of commits and combine completed efforts

 ```$ git branch```